tanzils-origin/tanzils-origin.github.io/README.md

-  # One Pager Website
+  # Portfolio

-  This is a code bundle for One Pager Website.
+  This is a code bundle for Portfolio Website.
 The original project is available at https://www.figma.com/design/jTqiBFkEZ7oLRp4Di0M62S/One-Pager-Website.

   ## Running the code